Discusses key economic indicators and trade statistics, and which countries are dominant in the market.

 Guyana is located on the northeast Atlantic coast of South America and is bordered by Venezuela, Suriname, and Brazil.
 It is the only English-speaking country on the continent.
-Despite, its geographic location in South America, Guyana is considered a Caribbean country due to its political and cultural history.
+Despite its geographic location in South America, Guyana is considered a Caribbean country due to its political and cultural history.
 The capital, Georgetown, hosts the Caribbean Community’s (CARICOM) Secretariat.
-Guyana is emerging as an attractive potential market given its rapid economic growth spurred by the 2015 discovery of oil.
+Guyana is an increasingly popular market given its rapid economic growth spurred by the 2015 discovery of oil.
 Guyana boasts many natural resources including oil and gold.
+The country is rich in arable land and seeks to diversify its economy with growing agriculture and manufacturing sectors.
 Guyana is roughly the size of Idaho but with a small population of nearly 800,000, 70 percent of whom live on the narrow coastal plain.
 The interior remains sparsely populated and features intact rainforests and savannahs.

 The Economic Environment:

 ExxonMobil made additional discoveries of oil in 2022 and consequently upgraded its estimate of total recoverable resources in the massive offshore Stabroek block to nearly 11 billion barrels.
-In 2021, the GoG passed the Local Content Act (LCA) into law, which mandates 40 service lines, and products, related to the oil and gas industry must be procured from Guyanese-owned and operated companies.
+In 2021, the GoG passed the Local Content Act (LCA) into law, which mandates 40 service lines, and products, related to the oil and gas industry must be procured from Guyanese owned and operated companies.
 The LCA also requires companies to seek approval from the Local Content Secretariat for any sole source procurements worth $500 or more.
-Also, in 2021 the GoG repealed and replaced its existing sovereign wealth fund legislation, the Natural Resources Fund Act (NRF), to allow the government greater access to withdraw its oil revenues to fund the government’s development priorities.
-The NRF contained $607 million as of December 2021 and some estimate it could earn over $73 billion over the lifespan of oil and gas production in Guyanese waters.
+The Natural Resource Fund (NRF), Guyana’s sovereign wealth fund, contained $1.7 billion as of June 2023 and some estimate it could earn over $73 billion over the lifespan of oil and gas production in Guyanese waters.

 The United States is Guyana’s largest trading partner.
 Guyana’s largest imports from the United States are fuels and lubricants, equipment, and cement.
 Guyana’s major exports are oil, gold, rice, fish, timber, and sugar.